adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 The summary provides the user with statistics accumulated during the run.
 The statistics collected include:

-- **Total number of Adobe users:** The total number of Adobe users in your admin console dashboard
+- **Total number of Adobe users:** The total number of Adobe users in your admin console
 - **Number of Adobe users excluded:** Number of Adobe users that were excluded from operations via the exclude_parameters
 - **Total number of directory users:** The total number of users read from LDAP or CSV file
 - **Number of directory users selected:** Number of directory users selected via user-filter parameter